JohnTerragnoli/ECE383_Lab03/README.md

 }
 ```

+When I did this, nothing showed up on the screen.
+I decided to run one of my first tries at this project again.
+When I did, at least a grid showed up on the screen from the FPGA.
+Plus, the triggers moved back and forth.
+I wanted to figure out the difference between these two projects, why one could put something on the screen and the other could not.

 **These decisions might explain why this was not working:**

 1. you used a union of the libraries for lab2_fsm.vhd.